jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 If $k>N$, $j>N$, then
 $$|x_k-x_j|\le L^N\frac{1}{1-L}|x_1-x_0|\to 0$$
 as $N\to\infty$, which proves that $\{x_k\}$ is a Cauchy sequence.
-The existence of a fixed point follows from the continuity of $\varphi$ (as contractions are uniformly continuous, in fact, even Lipschitz continuous) as follows.
+The existence of a fixed point follows from the continuity of $\varphi$ (as contractions are uniformly continuous, in fact, even Lipschitz continuous) as follows. $\Box$

 ## Polynomial interpolation